 After you have been injured in an accident that was not your fault, there will be a time when you will need to negotiate with an insurance company, if you want to be compensated for your damages.
 Insurance negotiations are necessary in personal injury cases and are the easiest way to resolve your case and avoid a trial.
 Hiring a Georgia personal injury attorney can provide you with a measurable advantage.
 However, you should also educate yourself on the basic process of negotiating.

 It is important to accept and understand the actual goals of an insurance company.
 They are not out to offer aid to people who have been hurt.
 An insurance company is a business first and foremost, and it seeks to make a profit.
 A profit is what a company needs for success, so reducing that profit to pay you what you deserve is not the goal.
 It is never a good idea to communicate directly with an insurance agent after an accident.
-Hire a personal injury attorney in Forest Park, GA to negotiate for you.
+Hire a personal injury attorney in Atlanta, GA to negotiate for you.

 Search for a qualified Georgia personal injury attorney to conduct an independent investigation of the facts of your case.
 You will need to give proof of fault to the insurance company in order to show that you are entitled to compensation.
-You’ll have to present evidence and an experienced personal injury attorney in Forest Park can find it.
+You’ll have to present evidence and an experienced personal injury attorney in Atlanta can find it.

 When you are negotiating for an insurance settlement, the precise totals of your financial losses must be presented.
 Economic damages can include medical bills and lost wages.
 Non-economic losses will include pain and suffering or emotional distress.
-These damages are more difficult to total than medical bills but you are required calculate them before your Forest Park, GA personal injury attorney can negotiate effectively for you.
+These damages are more difficult to total than medical bills but you are required calculate them before your Atlanta, GA personal injury attorney can negotiate effectively for you.
 Each insurance company will apply its own custom formula when calculating your non-economic damages.
 This will include multiplying your proven economic damages by a certain multiplier.
 If your lost wages and medical bills total $10,000, for example, and the formula uses a multiplier of two, then your non-economic losses would be $20,000.

 Be prepared to hear and defend all weaknesses in your case.
 Even if you are convinced that your case is strong, expect the insurance company to find at least one way to pick your claim apart and try to deny payment or reduce your settlement offer.
 Georgia uses a rule of comparative negligence, so it may end up reducing your compensation if you are found partially at fault.

-Insurance companies will always be sure to meticulously check all your medical records before beginning negotiations with your Forest Park, GA personal injury attorney.
+Insurance companies will always be sure to meticulously check all your medical records before beginning negotiations with your Atlanta, GA personal injury attorney.
 They will point it out as suspicious if you did not get treatment for your injuries immediately, if you failed to complete all treatments, or if you did not follow your doctor’s orders.